 The MA advisor should be a tenure-track faculty member (also called ladder faculty) of the Department of Communication.
-MA committee members should consist of at least two ladder faculty from the department, in addition to the MA advisor (i.e., three ladder faculty in total).
-Upon approval by the MA Advisor and the Graduate Program Advisor, other ladder faculty outside the Department of Communication can be selected to serve on the committee.
+MA committee members should consist of at least two ladder faculty in addition to the MA advisor (i.e., three ladder faculty in total), at least 2 of whom are from the Department.
+If a committee member separates from the University, they may still serve on a student's MA committee for up to 2 years following their departure, provided the appropriate paperwork has been submitted to the Graduate Division.